Perceptronium/Tiny-LLaMA/README.md

 ---
 #### Work In Progress:

-1. Training pipeline
-2. Support for gradient accumulating + checkpointing
+1. Support for gradient accumulating + checkpointing
-3. Support for different parallelism degrees (DP as a start and eventually others)
+2. Support for different parallelism degrees (DP as a start and eventually others)
-4. Inference pipeline, support for KV-cache
+3. Efficient inference pipeline, support for KV-cache

 #### Longer-term wishlist: